Services and Resources

-Below are the services offered for the current semester.
+Below are the services and resources offered for the current semester.
 From a simple resume critique to in-depth career development, the Career Center is here to assist you.

-Lightning JobSource is the online student resume database, resume referral, and job posting system used by the Career Development Center.
-Read more about the benefits of using Lightning JobSource.
+Lightning JobSource is the job posting system used by the Career Development Center.
+Search for paid internships, part-time jobs, and full-time positions.

 Drop off a resume or cover letter in KUC 328 and receive a written critique.
 Can't make it to campus?
 Submit your documents to us via email, and we will return a critique to you electronically: Send to email@example.com and include the following in the body of the email:

 - How will the resume be used: Seeking a part-time job?
 Full-time?
 Internship?
 Class assignment?

 - If for an internship/full-time employment, what field, industry or career cluster are you targeting?